 Wrongful Death vs. Medical Malpractice

-After a person has been wrongfully injured or killed, there are several different types of legal proceedings (both civil and criminal) that can be filed.
+Civil and criminal proceedings may follow after a person has been wrongfully injured or killed.
 The nature of the circumstances and the type of injury will dictate the type of legal remedies available.
-Read on to learn more about the difference between wrongful death and medical malpractice lawsuits.
+Family members of the victim may file a medical negligence suit.
+Or they may have a valid wrongful death claim on behalf of the deceased.
+Read on to learn about the difference between wrongful death and medical malpractice lawsuits.

 Wrongful Death and Medical Malpractice Compared

-It can be confusing to understand the distinction between wrongful death and medical malpractice.
+You might confuse wrongful death and medical malpractice.
+Both are specific types of personal injury cases.
 Depending on the circumstances, certain types of lawsuits might involve both claims.
+There are many instances of overlap.

 Wrongful Death